cysouw/diathesis/text/c09_adverbials.md

 ### [ NA | –N ] Reflexive anticausative+evaluative {#sec:adverbial-reflexive-transitive-anticausative}

 With many transitive verbs an anticausative is only possible with an evaluative manner adjective and a reflexive pronoun [@next].
 There is a clear parallel to the diathesis for intransitives described in [@sec:adverbial-reflexive-drop].
-The semantically highly similar *lassen+Infinitiv* construction [@next c] does not need the adverbial (see [@sec:infinitive-lassen-reflexive-passive]).
+The semantically highly similar *lassen+In­fi­ni­tiv* construction [@next c] does not need the adverbial (see [@sec:infinitive-lassen-reflexive-passive]).

 ::: ex
 a.
 Ich schneide die Wurst mit diesem Messer.